Help with international payments

 The bank account number has no limit to the number of digits.

 Payment to bank accounts in the US must have the bank code or BIC – not both.
-You’ll find the bank code field by clicking on the ‘Other payments’ tab.
+You’ll find the Bank code field by clicking on the Other payments tabl.

 The bank code is called the ABA routing no./ FedWire., and is often stated on invoices as: FW+ 9 digits.
-The bank code can be entered as just 9 digits in the online bank.
+The bank code can be stated as just 9 digits in the online bank.

 Other currencies to the US: In addition to the recipient’s account number, the BIC (SWIFT address) must also be given instead of the bank code.